nlk-thermospas/thermospas-dyo/README.md

 Deploy the app to Firebase by doing the following:

 1. Install the Firebase Tools - `npm install -g firebase-tools`
+2. Login to Firebase - `firebase login`
-2. Run the deploy script - `sh scripts/deploy.sh`
+3. Run the deploy script:
+     - Staging: `sh scripts/deploy-staging.sh`
+     - Production: `sh scripts/deploy-production.sh`

 The deploy script builds the site and deploys it to Firebase.
 It uses whatever code is in your working branch.